kera-cudmore/Boutique-Ado/README.md

 ### Deployment

-The site is deployed using ...
-To deploy using ...:
+The site is deployed using heroku.
+To deploy using heroku:

+1.

 ### Local Development